bitovi/academy/src/ngrx/5-dispatch-actions/dispatch-actions.md

 @page learn-ngrx/dispatch-actions Dispatching Actions
 @parent learn-ngrx 5

-@description Learn how to dispatch NgRx actions from within Angular components.
+@description Learn how to dispatch NgRx Actions from within Angular Components.

 @body

 > **Quick Start**: You can checkout [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-actions) to get your codebase ready to work on this part.

 ## Overview

-1. Update `LoginComponent` to dispatch `LoginActions.login`
+1. Update `LoginComponent` to dispatch `LoginActions.login` Action.

-2. Update `DashboardComponent` to dispatch `LoginActions.logout`
+2. Update `DashboardComponent` to dispatch `LoginActions.logout` Action.

-## Problem 1: Disptch Login Action on LoginComponent
+## Problem 1: Disptch Login Action on `LoginComponent`

 Now that we have our Actions, let's use them.
-The LoginComponent should have the Login Action be dispatched when the submit button is clicked.
+The `LoginComponent` should have the Login Action be dispatched when the submit button is clicked.

 ## P1: What You Need to Know